Jesse Chambers: Titans

 Jesse accepted the reins of managing her father's corporation, Quickstart Enterprises, while also operating as Jesse Quick, even joining the members of the Titans to stop a nuclear threat.
 When the Titans were later going through a reorganization, Wally, a founding member, selected Jesse to join the roster, hoping to soothe their old wounds.
 After initially declining the offer, she ultimately joined the Titans, but was only on the team for a short time, feeling herself to be second-best to Wally.

 Nightwing, another founding member, persuaded Jesse to return to the Titans.
 Later, Jesse became involved in a murder mystery involving her own widowed mother, Libby Lawrence.
 The victim was Philip Geyer, Libby's fiancé.
 An investigation by the Titans revealed not only the killer but also an ongoing affair between Philip and Jesse which had contributed to his death.
 Although Jesse attempted to reconcile with her mother, the saddened Libby found it hard to forgive her daughter although she apparently did, as in later appearances the two had returned to their friendly relationship.
-The Titans were disbanded not long afterwards, as two of the team's members were killed in an attack by a rogue Superman robot in the limited series Titans/Young Justice: Graduation Day.
+The Titans were disbanded not long afterwards, as members Lilith Clay and Donna Troy were killed in an attack by a rogue Superman robot in the limited series Titans/Young Justice: Graduation Day.